loveymond/calendar/README.md

 $('input').DatePickerGetDate(formated);
 ```

-Set 'formated' to true if you whant to get teh selection formated.
+Set 'formated' to true if you want to get the selection formated.

 Show and hide date picker
 -------------------------